- A. Reijndorp, Like Bijlsma, Ivan Nio. Atlas Nieuwe Steden. De verstedelijking van de groeikernen, Haarlem/Rotterdam: trancity*valiz, 2012.

-Almere was originally planned as a solution for housing shortages in the western provinces of the Netherlands, particularly Amsterdam.
-The city was built on reclaimed land to the northeast of Amsterdam (Southern Flevoland) during the early seventies.
+Almere was planned as a solution for housing shortages in Amsterdam.
+The city was built on reclaimed land, in the Flevoland polder, 30 kilometres to the northeast of Amsterdam during the early seventies.
 Its ambitious planners envisioned a suburban living environment for commuters to the nearby capital, Schiphol and Het Gooi.
-Early plans for Almere were drawn up by an agency called Rijksdienst voor de IJselmeerpolders (IJsselmeerpolders Development Agency or RIJP), a sub-department of the Ministry of Transport and Water Management.
+Early plans for Almere were drawn up by the government agency Rijksdienst voor de IJsselmeerpolders (IJsselmeerpolders Development Agency or RIJP), a sub-department of the Ministry of Transport and Water Management.
 The directors of the RIJP created a separate unit which was charged with the task to come up with a so-called Structure Plan for Almere.
-This united, called Projektburo Almere, consisted of a team of young architects, urban planners, landscape architects, sociologists and traffic planners.
+This unit, called Projektburo Almere, consisted of a team of young architects, urban planners, landscape architects, sociologists and traffic planners.
 In January 1977, the Projektburo produced a first version of the Structure Plan.

 Almere was originally designed as a number of semi-separate nuclei, each with its own neighbourhoods, facilities and identity, connected through a shared infrastructure and common city centre.
-Today, Almere comprises of three separate urban nuclei ('kernen' in Dutch): Haven, Stad and Buiten.
+Today, Almere comprises of three separate urban nuclei: Haven, Stad and Buiten.

-Almere Stad is the central 'kern' of Almere.
-The first houses in Almere Stad were finished in 1980.
-Nowadays there are several residential areas, offices, industrial areas, and parks.
+Almere Stad is the central nucleus of Almere, where the first houses were finished in 1980.
 Almere Stad borders on a large urban lake, the Weerwater.
-The city halls as well as a regional hospital are located in Almere Stad.
-Recently, the city centre of Almere Stad underwent a significant transformation.
-A plan for the reconstruction of the centre was drawn up by the Office for Metropolitan Architecture, lead by the famous Dutch architect Rem Koolhaas.
-In March 2006, the first shops in the new city centre were opened.
-It hosts a waterfront, a cinema, a theatre, several stores of well known retail brands, restaurants and apartments.
-A new library is currently under construction.
+The city hall, a shopping arcade as well as a regional hospital are located in the centre.
+Large parts of the centre remained reserved for an extensive urban centre when the need would arise.
+This moment came in 1996.
+A plan for the reconstruction of the centre was drawn up by OMA, lead by the famous Dutch architect Rem Koolhaas.
+It hosts a waterfront, a cinema, a theatre, several stores of well known retail brands, restaurants, apartments and a new library.